Judge, Sánchez rally Yanks from 5-run deficit over Twins 6-5

 Judge, Sánchez rally Yanks from 5-run deficit over Twins 6-5New

 NEW YORK (AP) — Gary Sánchez lined a winning single in the 10th inning, and the New York Yankees overcame a five-run deficit to beat the Minnesota Twins 6-5.
 Aaron Judge hit a tying three-run homer off Alex Colomé with two outs in the eighth inning.
 New York won for just the fourth time in 16 games following a 13-game winning streak.
-It closed within a half-game of AL wild-card leaders Toronto and Boston.
-Gleyber Torres, who lost his shortstop job and was moved to second base, scored the winning run.
+It New York won for just the fourth time in 16 games following a 13-game winning streak and moved one percentage point ahead of Boston for the second AL wild-card berth.
+Gleyber Torres lost his shortstop job and was moved to second.